-Ideally, this content is evergreen, which means that you can post it any time and it will constantly deliver likes, shares, and follows.
-It’s important to constantly update these articles and provide new information, especially when linking to posts on your blog or company site.
+Ideally, this content is evergreen, which means that you can post it any time, and it will constantly deliver likes, shares, and follows.
+It’s essential to continually update these articles and provide new information, especially when linking to your blog or company site posts.

 3. Partner Up with Influencers

 If you’ve been researching your audience on various social media platforms, you’ll likely have a list of influencers or popular accounts that your audience follows.
 Perhaps these are other brands, but in many cases, it’s an individual with 10,000 followers or more who post on topics related to your business.

 These are the movers and shakers of social media, and they have the power to send a lot of visibility to your brand on social media channels.
 You’ll want to pick influencers that match your aesthetic and tone, as well as those who are professional.

 The best way to find influencers is to look at popular hashtags related to your products and services, see what accounts your audience is following, or try an influencer search website like www.heepsy.com.

 Depending on audience size and the type of content you agree to, you can get thousands of followers overnight with just the right post.
 Some brands choose to do contests, while others like influencers to demo the product with a YouTube video.

 Popular influencers will likely have fees and can be very expensive to work with.
 However, if you know that a particular influencer’s word will bring lots of engagement for your page and content, it’s an easy way to earn visibility and more followers in a short amount of time.